250th Rifle Division (Soviet Union): Vistula-Oder Offensive

 At the start of this operation on January 14, 1945, 3rd Army was deployed along the line Mlynarz - the height southeast of Dombrowka.
 35th Corps shared duties with 41st Corps in launching the main attack in the direction of Krasnosielc.
-By the end of the first day, 3rd Army had crushed the defending German 292nd and 129th Infantry Divisions and had broken through to a depth of 5km on a 10km front.
+By the end of the first day, 3rd Army had crushed the defending German 292nd and 129th Infantry Divisions and had broken through to a depth of 5 km on a 10 km front.
 However, on the next day, the Army's units ran into armor of the Grossdeutchland Panzer Division, halting the advance and even losing some ground.
 The advance continued on January 17 against strong resistance, and by the end of the day Krasnosielc was being contested.
 On January 22, the 250th assisted in the taking of Allenstein, and the 926th Rifle Regiment (Maj.
 Mudrov, Vasilii Fyodorovich) received its name as an honorific.
 The next day, elements of the Army captured the important center of Willenberg, but spent the next three days fighting off repeated counterattacks.
 Following this, the advance continued on Guttstadt, while other elements of the Front reached the Baltic and cut off the German forces in East Prussia.
 On February 19 the 918th and 922nd Rifle Regiments, as well as the 790th Artillery Regiment, would be awarded the Order of the Red Banner while the 308th Antitank Battalion won the Order of Alexander Nevsky, all for their part in the breakthrough of the German defenses north of Warsaw.